tytydraco/yessleep/out/Im_a_999_operator_and_people_claim_to_keep_seeing_a_disturbing_contortionist_who_died_in_2022.md

 Still, in spite of what folk call him, he did not slaughter Mandy Jenson in a performative way.
 There was no display of gratuitous grandeur.
 The two bodies were not packed into some poky space, like a pair of contorted sardines.
 He beheaded his wife and threw himself from a sixth-floor balcony.

 They both died on Tuesday 10^(th) May, 2022.
 I know that because I’ve researched it extensively.
-Read and re-read articles until my eyes throb.
+Read and re-read articles until my eyes throbbed.
 Just to ensure that I’ve not entirely lost my marbles.
 There's no denying it.
 They’ve been gone for *two years*.

 That’s why I don’t understand the calls I received on Friday 24^(th) May, 2024.
 Calls that all stemmed from a town I shall call Greentree.

 ***\~Call 1 – 12:40pm\~***